Barcode vs. QR Code: Overview, Differences, & Top Use Cases

 Type of Code

-Two-dimensional (2D) QR codes store information both horizontally and vertically, holding more data than a 1D barcode.
+On the other hand, two-dimensional QR codes store information both horizontally and vertically, holding more data than a 1D barcode.
 You can find all types of data in a QR code, from text to URLs.
 They're seen in marketing materials, linking potential customers to additional online content, and in ticketing systems.

 Information Capacity